Finnegans WOKE!

 Samir Amin takes the view that in America there is a clear absence of a workers' party, and a "system", an American system, that ultimately produces a situation in which a de facto single party, the party of capital, holds the reigns.
 In this low intensity democracy this single party is comprised of the many factions of the two main parties, the Democrats and Republicans, that overlap in a political spectrum that predominantly fits the needs of the de facto single party of capital, regardless of the airing of political, social and moral differences.

 In India there is a real middle class, the bourgeoisie, who belong to the party of capital, and a class of self-identifying workers who imagine they are middle class, but are not in reality middle class, yet form a minority within a number of social fractions.
 These social fractions, or communities, are then manipulated "in a perfectly cynical way by the ruling classes" in contests for political political power undertaken by two main party coalitions.
-These coalitions are the centre-right coalition of the National Democratic Alliance and the centre-left coalition of the United Progressive Alliance
+These coalitions are the centre-right coalition of the National Democratic Alliance and the centre-left coalition of the United Progressive Alliance.

 There is also the Third Front - A coalition of parties which do not belong to any of the above camps due to certain issues.
 One of the party in the alliance, the CPI(M) (Communist Party of India (Marxist), prior to 2009 general elections, was a member party of the UPA.
 The alliance has no official leading party, and smaller parties often enter and leave the alliance according to political convenience.
 Many of these parties ally at national level but contest against each other at state level.
 The inherent problem with such a third front is that they are only bound together by the fact that they are not aligned to either of the two 'main' alliances, and not through similar ideological stances.
 This often means that this alliance is merely an alliance in name and does not really provide a united front which can serve as an alternative to the two historically prominent alliances.
 Therefore, despite the presence of this so called Third front and seemingly alternative options, Indian politics by and large remains a de facto two party system at the national level.